grafana/grafana/docs/sources/variables/variable-types/url-variables.md

 +++
 title = "URL variables"
-keywords = ["grafana", "url variables", "documentation", "variables"] aliases = ["/docs/grafana/latest/variables/url-variables.md"] type = "docs"
+keywords = ["grafana", "url variables", "documentation", "variables", "data link"] aliases = ["/docs/grafana/latest/variables/url-variables.md"] type = "docs"
 +++

-# URL variables
+# Data link (URL) variables

 You can use variables in data links to link to specific portions of your visualizations.
+These variables are only used in the data links feature, but you can also append them to panel URLs.
 For more information about data links, refer to [Data links]({{< relref "../../linking/data-links.md" >}}).

-> **Note:** These variables changed in 6.4 so if you have an older version of Grafana please use the version picker to select docs for an older version of Grafana.
+> **Note:** These variables changed in 6.4 so if you have an older version of Grafana, then use the version picker to select docs for an older version of Grafana.

-## Typeahead suggestions

-Press Cmd+Space or Ctrl+Space on your keyboard to open the typeahead suggestions to more easily add variables to your URL.

-{{< docs-imagebox img="/img/docs/data_link_typeahead.png"  max-width= "800px" >}}

-## Time variables
+## Time range panel variables

+These variables allow you to set the time range for a panel.
+For more information about time settings and options in Grafana, refer to [Time range controls]({{< relref "../../dashboards/time-range-controls.md" >}})

 * ``__url_time_range`` - current dashboard's time range (i.e. ``?from=now-6h&to=now``)
 * ``__from`` - current dashboard's time range from value